-I was born July 14, 1938 in Wall Pennsylvania and spent the first 18 years of my life there.
-Upon graduation from High School I enlisted in the United States Air Force and attended basic training at Lackland Air Force Base in San Antonio Texas.
+I was born July 14, 1938 in Wall, Pennsylvania and spent the first 18 years of my life there.
+Upon graduation from High School, I enlisted in the United States Air Force and attended basic training at Lackland Air Force Base in San Antonio Texas.
 My next assignment was radio traffic analyst tech school at March Air Force Base in Riverside California.
 My first true duty assignment was at Misawa Japan where I applied my trade in a covert operation against the Soviet Union.
-During my tour I was promoted to the rank of Staff Sergeant and must say that at this duty station I had the most power I ever had in the military.
-I had the ability to have a message on the President of the United States desk in fifteen seconds.
+During my tour, I was promoted to the rank of Staff Sergeant and must say that at this duty station I had the most power I ever had in the military.
+I had the ability to have a message on the desk of the President of the United States in fifteen seconds.

 A note of interest, during the process of making application to OCS I had to complete a physical.
 All my life I wore glasses and assumed that my eyes were not 20/20.
 After the physical was completed I was waiting for it to be typed so I could personally submit it to meet the short deadline for the OCS application, when the corpsman advised me that I had passed the physical, but the Flight Surgeon recommended that I never go to pilot training.